Wadamago: 1945 Sheikh Bashir Rebellion

 The British administration recruited Indian and South African troops, led by police general James David, to fight against Sheikh Bashir and had intelligence plans to capture him alive.
 The British authorities mobilized a police force, and eventually on 7 July found Sheikh Bashir and his unit in defensive positions behind their fortifications in the mountains of Bur Dhab.
 After clashes Sheikh Bashir and his second-in-command, Alin Yusuf Ali, nicknamed Qaybdiid, were killed.
 A third rebel was wounded and was captured along with two other rebels.
 The rest fled the fortifications and dispersed.
 On the British side the police general leading the British troops as well as a number of Indian and South African troops perished in the clashes, and a policeman was injured.

 After his death, Sheikh Bashir was widely hailed by locals as a martyr and was held in great reverence.
 His family took quick action to remove his body from the place of his death at Geela-eeg mountain, about 20 miles from Burao.

+The Isaaq clan expanded into traditional Dhulbahante territory to the east.
+This expansion was led primarily by the Habr Je’lo subclan.
+The clan boundary between the Habr Je'lo and the Dhulbahante during the 19th century was traditionally in Laba Garday, a pass in the Buurdhaab mountain chain situated between War Idaad and Wadamago.
+The Dhulbahante had previously inhabited just east of Burao.
+The Habr Je'lo took advantage of the Dhulbahante's weakness after the defeat of the Dervish movement to conquer much of their important wells and grazing grounds.
+The Habr Je'lo subsequently expanded into and beyond the Saraar plain and the Ain Valley (which includes Wadamago), pushing the Dhulbahante southwards towards the Haud: